Southeast Asia Experience

 - Phong Nha karaoke

 - Hoi An guided tour

 - Walking tour of Phnom Penh

 - Koh Rong adventure boat cruise

 - Guided tour of Bayon and Ta Prohm Temples

 - Travel insurance

-You’ll stay in a variety of different accommodation throughout your trip, each having been selected with location, comfort, and convenience in mind.
-The majority of places you stay at will be based on shared accommodation with a maximum of 12 people sharing a same-sex dorm.
-Some nights will be spent travelling via sleeper trains and night buses to make the most of your trip.
-You’ll even get to stay in a traditional village hut with a local family in the Zay Tribe community in Vietnam, and spend the night in a hammock under the stars on a deserted island in Cambodia.
+30 or 32 nights’ accommodation are included (depending on whether you select the ‘Southeast Asia Experience with pre/post nights’ option when booking).
+You’ll stay in a variety of simple accommodation throughout your trip.
+The majority of places you stay at will be based on shared dorm-style mixed-sex accommodation with between 6 and 12 people per room.
+Some nights will be spent on sleeper trains and night buses.
+You’ll also get to spend the night in a hammock under the stars on a deserted beach in Cambodia (weather dependent).

-Food and drinks aren’t included on this trip, so you’ll need to buy your own from shops, restaurants, and cafes in each destination.
+12 breakfasts, 6 lunches and 3 dinners are included.
+You’ll need to buy the rest of your meals yourself.
 It’s a great opportunity for you to try a range of different food in each country, and there will be lots of places and types of food to choose from.
-You can always ask your tour guide to suggest the best places to eat at or recommend specific dishes and explain what they are.
+You can always ask your tour guide for recommendations.

 The minimum age for this trip is 18 years.